 To update the file in S3, I host an HTTP endpoint (my webhook consumer) on val.town.
 It consumes webhooks from Nexmo, updates the file in S3, and then uses Vercel’s deploy hook to trigger a redeploy (my site is a static site and thus needs to be rebuilt and fetch the new data from S3).

-In about 30 seconds, I can send a text and have it appear on my personal site.
-It required maybe a couple hours of work and $0 (each text received via Nexmo costs $0.0062 or so, but I have $2 in credit).
+In about 30 seconds, I can text and have it appear on my personal site.
+It required maybe a couple hours of work and $0 (each text received via Nexmo costs ~$0.0062, but I have $2 in credit).
 An evening well spent, if you ask me.
-Check out my useless "microblog" at /microblog.